 - Consider asking family and friends of your partner if you are unsure about what your partner would want in a ring.
 If your fiancé has rings, find out what they look like and their size.

 - As well as the stone you also want to pick the right metal for the ring.
 Generally, an engagement ring would be either gold or platinum, with platinum being more expensive.
 A gold ring is perfect for an engagement ring as it is very tough and can be worn every day.
-Gold rings come in three distinct colours: white, rose, and yellow, and they can range from 18 k to 9 k depending on the budget.
+Gold rings come in three distinct colours: white, rose, and yellow, and they can range from 9 k to 18 k.

 - Find a professional jeweller.
 Check for a jeweller’s guarantee on the ring.
 Ensure that you read the small print about exchanging or resizing the ring if it doesn’t fit your fiancé’s finger and get insurance to cover any potential damage or loss to the ring.